velexi-research/VLXI-Cookiecutter-Python/README.md

    __GitHub Actions Security__

-   1. From the GitHub repository web page, navigate to "Settings" > "Actions" > "General" (in the "Code and automation" section of the side menu).
+   1. From the project GitHub repository, navigate to "Settings" > "Actions" > "General" (in the "Code and automation" section of the side menu).

    2. Configure "Actions permissions".